-A primary care provider, who might be your regular doctor.
+A primary care provider, who might be your regular healthcare provider.
 This may have been the first person to tell you about diabetes.

 A registered dietitian, who will teach you how food and healthy eating can help you control blood sugar.

 A diabetes educator, who might be a nurse, dietitian, or pharmacist, will teach you all about managing diabetes.

 A health psychologist or social worker, who can help you cope with the feelings and stresses that diabetes may bring.